lwjglgamedev/lwjglbook-bookcontents-leg/chapter6/chapter6.md

     private final Matrix4f projectionMatrix;

-    private final Matrix4f transformationMatrix;
+    private final Matrix4f worldMatrix;

     public Transformation() {
-        transformationMatrix = new Matrix4f();
+        worldMatrix = new Matrix4f();
         projectionMatrix = new Matrix4f();
     }

-    public Transformation(float fov, float width, float height, float zNear, float zFar) {
-        this();
-        updateProjectionMatrix(fov, width, height, zNear, zFar);
-    }

-    public final void updateProjectionMatrix(float fov, float width, float height, float zNear, float zFar) {
+    public final Matrix4f getProjectionMatrix(float fov, float width, float height, float zNear, float zFar) {
         float aspectRatio = width / height;
         projectionMatrix.identity();
         projectionMatrix.perspective(fov, aspectRatio, zNear, zFar);
+        return projectionMatrix;
     }

-    public Matrix4f getTransformationMatrix(Vector3f offset,
-        Vector3f rotation, float scale) {
+    public Matrix4f getWorldMatrix(Vector3f offset, Vector3f rotation, float scale) {
-        transformationMatrix.identity().translate(offset).
+        worldMatrix.identity().translate(offset).
                 rotateX((float)Math.toRadians(rotation.x)).
                 rotateY((float)Math.toRadians(rotation.y)).
                 rotateZ((float)Math.toRadians(rotation.z)).
                 scale(scale);
-        Matrix4f currProj = new Matrix4f(projectionMatrix);
-        return currProj.mul(transformationMatrix);
+        return worldMatrix;
     }
 }
 ```

-As you can see this class groups all the transformations including the projection matrix.
-Given a set of vectors that model the displacement, rotation and scale it returns the projection matrix multiplied by the transformation matrix.
-The method ```getTransformationMatrix``` returns the matrix that will be used to transform the coordinates for each vertex in our vertex shader.
+As you can see this class groups all the projection and world matrix.
+Given a set of vectors that model the displacement, rotation and scale it returns the world matrix.
+The method ```getWorldMatrix``` returns the matrix that will be used to transform the coordinates for each ```GameItem```.
+That class also provides a method that based on the Field Of View, the aspect ratio and the near and far distance gets the projection matrix.

 An important thing notice is that the the ```mul``` method of the  ```Matrix4f``` class modifies the matrix instance that applies to.
 So if we directly multiply the projection matrix with the transformation matrix we will be modifying the projection matrix itself.
-That matrix should not change during a render cycle, so we must do a copy of that matrix.
-If we don't do t his and we render several objects we would be applying the projection matrix twice for the second object to be rendered, three times for the third object and so on.
+This is why we are always initializing each matrix to the identity matrix upon each call.

 In our ```Renderer``` class, in the constructor method we just instantiate the Transformation with no arguments and in the ```init``` method we just create the uniform.
 The uniform name has been renamed to transformation to better match its purpose.